 - 2 wholewheat pita breads

-- Heat some oil in a pan and add the onion, pepper, and garlic and cook for 5 minutes until softened.
+- Heat some olive oil in a pan over a medium heat and add the onion, pepper, and garlic and cook for 5 minutes until softened.

 - Add the tomatoes, beans, cumin, cayenne and paprika and cook for 5 minutes.

 - Crack the eggs on top of the tomato mixture, put a lid on the pan and cook until the whites of the egg have set - around 10 minutes.